-- describe the natural features (both surface and sub-surface) that could be affected by subsidence; - describe the natural features likely to be affected by the development, using at least two years baseline data to describe background natural variation; - describe the suite of threatened species, population and ecological communities likely to use these natural features as habitat; - evaluate the importance of these features to the habitat and life cycle of the threatened entities identified; - accurately predict likely subsidence effects, including a sensitivity analysis of these predictions. - assess the potential direct and indirect geological, hydrological and ecological impacts of the predicted subsidence in the short, medium and long term - outline a detailed monitoring program that enables measurement of the actual geological, hydrological and ecological performance of the development in the short, medium and long term, if it is approved; and - outline measures proposed to avoid, minimise, manage and offset the direct and indirect impacts, including an evaluation of the effectiveness and reliability of the proposed measures.
+- describe the natural features (both surface and sub-surface) that could be affected by subsidence; - describe the natural features likely to be affected by the developmentsubsidence, using at least two years baseline data to describe background features that are subject to natural variation; - describe the suite of threatened species, population and ecological communities likely to use these natural features as habitat; - evaluate the importance of these features to the habitat and life cycle of the threatened entities identified; - accurately predict likely subsidence effects, including a thorough assessment of input variables and potential variations leading to a high confidence assessmenta sensitivity analysis of these predictions. - assess the potential direct and indirect geological, hydrological and ecological impacts of the predicted subsidence in the short, medium and long term - outline a detailed monitoring program that enables measurement of the actual geological, hydrological and ecological performance of the development in the short, medium and long term, if it is approved; and outline measures proposed to avoid, minimise, manage and offset the direct and indirect impacts, including an evaluation of the effectiveness and reliability of the proposed measures.